q3769/conseq4j/README.md

 Notes:

-- The implementation of this style replies on
+- The implementation of this style relies on
   JDK's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
   behind the scenes to achieve sequential execution of related tasks.
 A thread pool is employed to facilitate the overall asynchronous execution.
 The global concurrency of unrelated tasks are upper-bounded by the execution thread